 The main changes from the older version have to do with the urea content.
 Urea itself can vary quite a bit in composition, depending on a person’s diet and other lifestyle factors.
 What Quick Fix’s newest version does is to more accurately reflect the presence of certain elements, such as Nitrogen.

 In addition to the laboratory reports, Quick Fix enjoys widespread patronage and customer confidence.
-There’s a lot of anecdotal evidence supporting the brand and, compared to Xstream synthetic urine, much fewer reports of it letting people down, making it easy to add it to the list of leading synthetic urine kits in 2018.
+There’s a lot of anecdotal evidence supporting the brand and, compared to Xstream synthetic urine, much fewer reports of it letting people down, making it easy to add it to the list of leading synthetic urine kits.

 Our own experience with Quick Fix, both in our own tests and in feedback from people we’ve recommended it to, has been extremely positive.
 We’re familiar with it and we know it works.